jumphone/Delia/README.md

 #### 5.1 Proportion Matrix:

-If cell types in the query and reference are <b> WELL MATCHED </b>, use "mydelia$out".
+If cell types in the query and reference are <b> WELL MATCHED </b>, please use "mydelia$out".

 For each query sample, sum is normalized to 1.